 Learning about why therapists take notes can be beneficial in understanding the overall treatment process, and the possible range of benefit that a patient can gain from routine practice visits.
 Read on to learn more.

-Why Do Therapists Take Notes During Sessions?
+Why Do Counselors Take Notes During Therapy Sessions?